Skip to main content

 Granting Privileges Using SQL Commands

-When granting privileges to users with SQL commands, you may follow one of three methods: granting to a single dataset, granting to ALL DATASETS, and granting to a scope.
+When granting privileges to users and roles with SQL commands, you may follow one of three methods: granting to a single dataset, granting to ALL DATASETS, and granting to a scope.
 Examples of these methods may be found under each section.

 Granting to a Single Dataset